renrihui8415/sql/02_assignments/design_a_logical_model.md

    'country',
    'zip_code'.

-   c) SQL statement:
+   1.3 SQL statement:
    "UPDATE customer_address SET c1=v1, ...
 WHERE customer_id ='...'".

 2. Type 2 Slowly Changing Dimension (SCD)

-   a) Insert: this architecture simply keeps all historical changes to the customer addresses.
+   2.1 Insert: this architecture simply keeps all historical changes to the customer addresses.
 Each time there's a change in the table, a new record is inserted into the database, preserving the history of changes over time.

-   b) Schema: the schema of the 'CUSTOMER_ADDRESS' table would typically include columns such as 'customer_id',
+   2.2 Schema: the schema of the 'CUSTOMER_ADDRESS' table would typically include columns such as 'customer_id',
    'address',
    'city',